-- (a) Composition and constituents of blood; blood groups and Rh factor in man, factors and mechanism of coagulation, iron metabolism, acid-base balance, thermo-regulation, anticoagulants. - (b) Haemoglobin: Composition, types and role in transport of oxygen and carbon dioxide. - (c) Digestion and absorption: Role of salivary glands, liver, pancreas and intestinal glands. - (d) Excretion: nephron and regulation of urine formation; osmo-regulation and excretory product(e) Muscles: Types, mechanism of con- - traction of skeletal muscles, effects of exercise on muscles.

-(f) Neuron: nerve impulse its conduc- - (f) Neuron: nerve impulse its conduction and synaptic transmission, neurotransmitters. - (g) Vision, hearing and olfaction in man. - (h) Physiology of reproduction, puberty and menopause in human.
+- (a) Composition and constituents of blood; blood groups and Rh factor in man, factors and mechanism of coagulation, iron metabolism, acid-base balance, thermo-regulation, anticoagulants. - (b) Haemoglobin: Composition, types and role in transport of oxygen and carbon dioxide. - (c) Digestion and absorption: Role of salivary glands, liver, pancreas and intestinal glands. - (d) Excretion: nephron and regulation of urine formation; osmo-regulation and excretory product. - (e) Muscles: Types, mechanism of contraction of skeletal muscles, effects of exercise on muscles. - (f) Neuron: nerve impulse its conduction and synaptic transmission, neurotransmitters. - (g) Vision, hearing and olfaction in man. - (h) Physiology of reproduction, puberty and menopause in human.